umosys/ova/README.md

 Ova is an Object VAlidator that is light, extensible, and schema-based.
 Useful for Express req.body/params/query, or MongoDB document before inserting into collection if you don't want to use Mongoose.

+> Note: Ova's MongoDB ObjectID-validation features require the `mongodb` package.
+However, to keep Ova lean, MongoDB is not included and you will need to seperately install it in your project to use the MongoDB features of Ova.

 ---

 ## Installation